ACV affects insulin regulationSyda Productions/Shutterstock

 ACV is helpful for diabeticspittawut/Shutterstock

-So apple cider vinegar may work to regulate blood sugar, appetite, insulin and cravings, but it can actually melt pounds?
+So apple cider vinegar may work to regulate blood sugar, appetite, insulin, and cravings, but it can actually melt pounds?
 Some research suggests it does.
 “In 2009 a double-blind, placebo-controlled study was done investigating the effects of apple cider vinegar intake on body weight and abdominal fat in 175 obese Japanese subjects,” Zuckerbrot says.
 “This was the first study to show that continuous vinegar intake reduces body weight, BMI, and body fat mass.”
 She says acetic acid may help fat breakdown.
 But more research is needed to replicate the study’s findings and identify exactly how ACV caused the weight loss.
-Check out the scientific reason why belly fat is so hard to ditch.